Dynatrace-APAC/Workshop-DEM/README.md

 Prerequisites for this session:

 * Dynatrace SaaS/Managed Account.
 Get your free SaaS trial [here](https://www.dynatrace.com/trial/).
 * AWS account, with the ability to create an EC2 instance from a public AMI.
-Signup to a free trail [here](https://aws.amazon.com/free/).
+Signup to a free trial [here](https://aws.amazon.com/free/).
 * Chrome Browser
 * SSH client such as [mobaxterm](https://mobaxterm.mobatek.net/).